 The majority of people with COPD are smokers or former smokers.
 Smoking is the most important risk factor that can be changed.
 Between 20 and 30 percent of chronic smokers develop COPD that shows symptoms and signs.

 Between 10 and 20 percent of people with COPD have never smoked.
-In up to 5 percent of people with COPD, the cause is a genetic disorder involving a deficiency of a protein called alpha-1-antitrypsin.
+In up to of people with COPD, the cause is a genetic disorder involving a deficiency of a protein called alpha-1-antitrypsin.